OpenMDAO/OpenMDAO-Framework/docs/arch-doc/processes.rst

 necessary inputs, executing the Component, and updating outputs.
 An :term:`Assembly` is a Component that contains other Components within an object called a :term:`Workflow`.
-When an Assembly is run, it runs its :term:`Workflow`, which in turn runs all of the Components within it in the order specified by the :term:`Workflow` object.
-A :term:`Driver` is an :term:`Assembly` that performs some kind of iteration over its :term:`Workflow`, iterating until some condition is met.
-A :term:`Driver` that is an optimizer, for example, would iterate over its :term:`Workflow` until it satisfies some convergence criteria or reaches its maximum allowed number of iterations.
-A CaseIterDriver, which is a :term:`Driver` that runs input cases that come from a :term:`CaseIterator`, will iterate over its :term:`Workflow` until it uses up all of the cases in the CaseIterator.
+When an Assembly is run, it runs its Workflow, which in turn runs all of the Components within it in the order specified by the Workflow object.
+A :term:`Driver` is an Assembly that performs some kind of iteration over its Workflow, iterating until some condition is met.
+A Driver that is an optimizer, for example, would iterate over its Workflow until it satisfies some convergence criteria or reaches its maximum allowed number of iterations.
+A CaseIterDriver, which is a Driver that runs input cases that come from a :term:`CaseIterator`, will iterate over its Workflow until it uses up all of the cases in the CaseIterator.